skquievreux/media-project-manager/docs/index.md

 # Documentation

-Welcome to the documentation for MediaProjectManager-Claude.
+Welcome to the documentation for MediaProjectManager.